-Nice Guys Comedy at MG Road — the second Sunday of every month.
 Because comedy is based on addressing taboos, comedians often feel free to unleash their racism, misogyny, homophobia, classism, ableism, body shaming, etc., onto an audience that didn’t sign up for that.
-I wanted to create a hate-free room where the comedy can be sexual, use profanity, address taboos, or be downright bizarre, but never hateful or politically oppressive.
+I wanted to create a hate-free room where the comedy can address taboos without being hateful or politically oppressive.

 So interesting.
 Me.
 Read the article here